 Candor isn’t focused on the person, but the issue that needs to be addressed.
 By taking a removed approach, you can avoid making the listener feel attacked.

 Operate under the belief that every person in the workplace wants to do great work.
 Extending this professional courtesy leads to non-accusatory conversations and reduces the risk of personal attacks.

 Candor does not mean disregarding other people’s feelings.
 Avoid saying things you’ll later regret by taking a moment to gather your thoughts and composure before communicating.

 What you are about to say is your opinion and as much as it feels like the absolute truth, you might not have the whole story.
 You may be flat out wrong.
-Being candid is about creating a dialogue; remaining objective helps to keep the door open rather than slamming it shut.
+Our candor definition is about creating a dialogue; remaining objective helps to keep the door open rather than slamming it shut.